Codecademy/docs/CONTRIBUTING.md

 - [Tags](https://github.com/Codecademy/docs/blob/main/documentation/tags.md)
 - [Subjects](https://github.com/Codecademy/docs/blob/main/documentation/subjects.md)

-There you'll find a write-up of our standards for content and style, as well as templates for creating your entries.
+In these links, you'll find a write-up of our standards for content and style, as well as templates for creating your entries.

-Different ways in which you can contribute:

-1. Creating a new entry.
-2. Editing an exisiting entry.

 ## How do I contribute?

+There are different ways in which you can contribute:

+- Creating a new entry.
+- Editing an exisiting entry.

 Contributing is as simple as: